aylei/blog/content/en/_index.md

 showtitle: false
 showpagemeta: false
 ---
 > English is not my primary language.
-You can always refer to the Chinese version (traslate it to your language, if necessary) if your are confused with my "Chinglish" when visiting this site.
+You can always refer to the Chinese version (translate it to your language, if necessary) if your are confused with my "Chinglish" when visiting this site.

 I am a backend engineer, my work includes reading, communicating, thinking and sometimes, coding.
 I maintain an English version of all my posts with best effort, which is also a practice for my English writing.